 Insulin and glucagon are hormones that are released into the blood from the pancreas.
-They control blood sugar and have opposite effects.
+They control blood sugar.
 Insulin lowers blood sugar.
 If the pancreas is unable to make enough insulin then diabetes results.
 Glucagon increases blood sugar if your blood sugars are low.